microsoft/fluentui/packages/react-components/react-checkbox/README.md

 **Checkbox component for [Fluent UI React](https://aka.ms/fluentui-storybook)**

-These are not production-ready components and **should never be used in product**.
-This space is useful for testing new components whose APIs might change before final release.

 Checkboxes give people a way to select one or more items from a group, or switch between two mutually exclusive options (checked or unchecked).